mendix/hybrid-app-template/IPHONEX.md

     { "tag": "splash", "filename": "res/ios/Default@3x~universal~comany.png", "platform": "ios" }
 ```

-Should one need to further fine tune based upon device idiom, one can do so.
+Should one need to further fine-tune based upon device idiom, one can do so.
 This might look like so:

 |    scale    |    idiom    |    width    |    height    |    size    |    filename    |
 |:-----------:|:-----------:|:-----------:|:------------:|:----------:|:--------------:|